-D HS JE BAB The Wharf The Yard Teagu s/Diamond Je Park Washing ton Harbor
+DHS JBAB The Wharf The Yards/Diamond Teague Park Washington Harbor Municipality(ies) Avg.

-Municipality(ies) Avg.
 In- vehicle Time (min) Avg.
-Distance (miles)

-Woodbridge 76 26 69 25 87 25 88 26 89 26

-Woodbridge, Neabsco 82 28

-Woodbridge, Potomac 89 26
+Distance (miles) Woodbridge, Neabsco 82 28 Woodbridge, Potomac 89 26

 DEVELOPMENT OF THE BASE ORIGIN-DESTINATION MATRIX

 The base Origin-Destination (O-D) matrix is composed by submatrices, which collects all one-way commute trips from 5 am to 10 am from each of the markets to each of the ferry terminal catchment areas, as defined in the Study Area chapter, at the TAZ level.
 Below is a summary of the assumptions taken to build each of the submatrices.